carbon-language/carbon-lang/llvm/docs/MemorySSA.rst

 - ``2 = MemoryDef(6)`` notes that ``store i8 0, i8* %p1`` is a definition,
   and its reaching definition before it is ``6``, or the ``MemoryPhi`` after ``while.cond``.
-(See the `Build-time use optimization`_ and `Precision`_ sections below for why this ``MemoryDef`` isn't linked to a seperate, disambiguated ``MemoryPhi``.)
+(See the `Build-time use optimization`_ and `Precision`_ sections below for why this ``MemoryDef`` isn't linked to a separate, disambiguated ``MemoryPhi``.)
 - ``3 = MemoryDef(6)`` notes that ``store i8 0, i8* %p2`` is a definition; its
   reaching definition is also ``6``.